que-rb/que/README.md

     # 1 is high priority, 5 is low priority.
     ChargeCreditCard.queue current_user.id, card.id, :your_custom_option => 'whatever', :run_at => 1.day.from_now, :priority => 5

-To determine what happens when a job is queued, you can set Que's mode with `Que.mode = :off` or `config.que.mode = :off` in your application configuration.
+To determine what happens when a job is queued, you can set Que's mode in your application configuration.
 There are a few options for the mode:

-* `:off` - In this mode, queueing a job will simply insert it into the database - the current process will make no effort to run it.
+* `config.que.mode = :off` - In this mode, queueing a job will simply insert it into the database - the current process will make no effort to run it.
 You should use this if you want to use a dedicated process to work tasks (there's a rake task to do this, see below).
 This is the default when running `rails console` in the development or production environments.
-* `:async` - In this mode, a pool of background workers is spun up, each running in their own thread.
-They will intermittently check for new jobs.
+* `config.que.mode = :async` - In this mode, a pool of background workers is spun up, each running in their own thread.
 This is the default when running `rails server` in the development or production environments.
-By default, there are 4 workers and they'll check for a new job every 5 seconds.
-You can modify these options with `Que.worker_count = 8` or `config.que.worker_count = 8` and `Que.sleep_period = 1` or `config.que.sleep_period = 1`.
+See the docs for [more information on managing workers](https://github.com/chanks/que/blob/master/docs/managing_workers.md).
-* `:sync` - In this mode, any jobs you queue will be run in the same thread, synchronously (that is, `MyJob.queue` runs the job and won't return until it's completed).
+* `config.que.mode = :sync` - In this mode, any jobs you queue will be run in the same thread, synchronously (that is, `MyJob.queue` runs the job and won't return until it's completed).
 This makes your application's behavior easier to test, so it's the default in the test environment.

-If you don't want to run workers in your web process, you can also work jobs in a rake task, similar to how other queueing systems work:

-    # Run a pool of 4 workers.
-    rake que:work

-    # Or configure the number of workers.
-    WORKER_COUNT=8 rake que:work

-    # If your app code isn't thread-safe, be sure to stick to one worker.
-    WORKER_COUNT=1 rake que:work

-If an error causes a job to fail, Que will repeat that job at exponentially-increasing intervals, similar to DelayedJob (the job will be retried at 4 seconds, 19 seconds, 84 seconds, 259 seconds...).
-You can also hook Que into whatever error notification system you're using:

-    config.que.error_handler = proc do |error|
-      # Do whatever you want with the error object.
-    end

-You can find more documentation in [/docs](https://github.com/chanks/que/blob/master/docs).

 ## Contributing